 Essential reading: Best devices for advanced sleep monitoring

 Beyond these fairly standard metrics, some fitness trackers can keep tabs on a number of other things.
 This includes your heart rate, body temperature, galvanic skin response and UV exposure.
-The Fitbit Charge 3 and Vivosmart 3, for example, can tell you where you stand in terms of your VO2Max, a measure of your maximal aerobic capacity.
+The Vivosmart 4, for example, can measure your blood oxygen levels.
 For the most part, the more tracking features you are after, the more you will pay for your device.

 Essential reading: Fitness coaching from the wrist